AugeosAI/aws-module-vpc/README.md

 ## Docker clusters

-Your application code is packaged into [Docker containers](http://docker.com/) and deployed across an Amazon [EC2 Container Service (ECS)](https://aws.amazon.com/ecs/) cluster.
+The application code is packaged into [Docker containers](http://docker.com/) and deployed across an Amazon [EC2 Container Service (ECS)](https://aws.amazon.com/ecs/) cluster.
 The advantage of Docker is that it allows you to package your code so that it runs exactly the same way in all environments (dev, stage, prod).
 The advantage of a Docker